Erisa/discord-oidc-worker/README.md

 Simply put: Allows you to authorise with Cloudflare Access using your Discord account via a Cloudflare Worker.
 Wraps OIDC around the Discord OAuth2 API to achieve this, storing signing keys in KV.

-Process flow was inspired by [kimcore/discord-oidc](https://github.com/kimcore/discord-oidc) but rewritten entirely for [Cloudflare Workers](https://workers.cloudflare.com/) and [Hono](https://honojs.dev/).
+Process flow was inspired by [kimcore/discord-oidc](https://github.com/kimcore/discord-oidc) but rewritten entirely by [Cloudflare Workers](https://workers.cloudflare.com/) and [Hono](https://honojs.dev/).

 Some ideas were also taken from [eidam/cf-access-workers-oidc](https://github.com/eidam/cf-access-workers-oidc).